drsimonmartin/marimo-pixi-CCDS-template/README.md

 # marimo + pixi Starter Template

 A starter template for [marimo](https://marimo.io) notebooks using [pixi](https://github.com/prefix-dev/pixi) for dependency and project management.
-This template provides a modern Python development setup with best practices for notebook development.
+This template provides a modern Python development setup with a folder structure inspired by the [Cookie Cutter Data Science](https://cookiecutter-data-science.drivendata.org) project.
+The original template is here: https://github.com/marimo-team/marimo-pixi-starter-template

 ## Features